argodeep/Coding-Interview-Solutions-DS-Algo/README.md

    - `Input  - 1, 2, 3, 4 and sum 6` and `Output - 1`
    - Explantion > 4 + 2 is equal to 6.
 Only 1 pair.
 3. Given two array unsorted array e.g. `[1, 2, 4, 6]` and `[5, 8, 9, 10]`.
    - Output a single array from them in sorted manner.
-E.g. `[1,2,4,5,6,8,9,10]` without using spread operator, array sort & conact mehtod.
+E.g. `[1,2,4,5,6,8,9,10]` without using spread operator, array sort & concat mehtod.